AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     -   Websites and application servers
     -   Small and medium-sized database systems, caches, and search clusters
     -   Game servers
-    -   Test and development, such as DevOps
+    -   Scenarios where applications such as DevOps applications are developed and tested
     -   Other general-purpose enterprise-level applications

 Instance types